0

 s2sdefault

-For some, expecially those "in-the-know", calculating a sine wave is a piece of cake.
+For some, especially those "in-the-know", calculating a sine wave is a piece of cake.
 I sure can remember much of math class way back in high school, and remember actually calculating and graphing out some sine and cosine waves.
 Problem was, that was forever ago, and my Google-Fu only resulted in sine wave calculations at a level FAR beyond my limited understanding of math.
 Eventually I was able to figure it out, and wish to share my findings with you all.

 As part of another little project, I want to "pulse" an LEDin a wave-type up-down pattern, rather than a linear +/- 1 up-down pattern.
 After weeks of seraching the interwebs for some kind of information I could understand, I eventually came up with the following bit of code, pieced together from a few different sources: